2024 DOL & FLSA Overtime Rule Update in the United States

 Increased Salary Thresholds

-What is Highly Compensated Employees (HCE)
+What is a Highly Compensated Employee (HCE)?

 Changes to Highly Compensated Employees (HCE)